Exactly fourteen intrinsically knotted graphs have 21 edges: Abstract

 \section{Abstract}

-Johnson, Kidwell, and Michael showed that intrinsically knotted graphs have at least $21$ edges.
-Also it is known that $K_7$ and the thirteen graphs obtained from $K_7$ by $\nabla Y$ moves are intrinsically knotted graphs with $21$ edges.
-In this paper, we proved that only these $14$ graphs are intrinsically knotted graph with $21$ edges.
+Johnson, Kidwell, and Michael showed that intrinsically knotted graphs have at least 21 edges.
+Also it is known that $K_7$ and the thirteen graphs obtained from $K_7$ by $\nabla Y$ moves are intrinsically knotted graphs with 21 edges.
+We prove that these 14 graphs are the only intrinsically knotted graphs with 21 edges.